espressif/esp-idf/docs/en/api-reference/peripherals/i2c.rst

 Interrupt Handling
 ^^^^^^^^^^^^^^^^^^

 During driver installation, an interrupt handler is installed by default.
 However, you can register your own interrupt handler instead of the default one by calling the function :cpp:func:`i2c_isr_register`.
-When implementing your own interrupt handler, refer to the `ESP32 Technical Reference Manual <https://espressif.com/sites/default/files/documentation/esp32_technical_reference_manual_en.pdf#page=292>`_ for the description of interrupts triggered by the I2C controller.
+When implementing your own interrupt handler, refer to the `{IDF_TARGET_NAME} Technical Reference Manual (PDF) <{IDF_TARGET_TRM_EN_URL}>`_ for the description of interrupts triggered by the I2C controller.

 To delete an interrupt handler, call :cpp:func:`i2c_isr_free`.